FredHutch/sas7bdat/README.md

 Quick Start
 -----------
-The following code shows how to use the library to create a SAS7BDAT file for a hard-coded data set.
+The following code shows how to use the library to create a SAS7BDAT file for a hard-coded dataset.

     Sas7bdatMetadata metadata = Sas7bdatMetadata.builder().
         datasetName("WEATHER").